apache/incubator-taverna-server/usage.md

 The Taverna Server supports both REST and SOAP APIs; you may use either API to access the service and any of the workflow runs hosted by the service.
 The full service descriptions are available at the equivalent of http://localhost:8080/taverna-server/services - to illustrate their use, here's a sample execution using the REST API.

 1. The client starts by creating a **workflow run**.
-This is done by **POST**ing a T2flow workflow definition to the service at the address equivalent to http://localhost:8080/taverna-server/rest/runs with `Content-Type` as `application/vnd.taverna.t2flow+xml`
+This is done by **POST**ing a T2flow workflow definition to the service at the address equivalent to http://localhost:8080/taverna-server/rest/runs with `Content-Type` header set to `application/vnd.taverna.t2flow+xml`

-The result of the *POST* is an `201 Created` that gives the location of the created run (in a `Location` header), hereby denoted the `{RUN_URI}` (it includes a UUID which you will need to save in order to access the run again, though the list of known UUIDs can be found above).
-Note that the run is not yet actually doing anything; it's remains for now in the **Initialized** state.
+The result is `201 Created` that gives the location of the created run (in a `Location` header), hereby denoted the `{RUN_URI}` (it includes a UUID which you will need to save in order to access the run again).
+Note that the run is not yet actually doing anything; it remains for now in the **Initialized** state.

-1. Next, you need to set up the **inputs** to the workflow ports.
+2. Next, you need to set up the **inputs** to the workflow ports.
 This is done by either uploading a _file_ that is to be read from, or by directly setting the _value_.

 *Directly Setting the Value of an Input*

-To set the input port, `FOO`, to have the string value `BAR`, you would **PUT** a message like this to the URI `{RUN_URI}/input/input/FOO`
+To set the input port `FOO` to have the string value `BAR`, you would **PUT** to `{RUN_URI}/input/input/FOO` with `application/xml` as content-type:

 ```xml
 <t2sr:runInput xmlns:t2sr="http://ns.taverna.org.uk/2010/xml/server/rest/">